Ruisi118/Crime_in_Urban_Context/README.md

 - `Crime_Density(Area_normalized)/`: Files related to area-standardized analysis
 - `Crime_Rate(Population_normalized)/`: Files related to population-standardized analysis
 - `README.md`: Project overview and documentation

+## My Contributions
+As a key researcher on this project, my responsibilities included:

+- Data preprocessing and exploratory data analysis (EDA)
+- Machine learning model design and implementation
+- Model training, evaluation, and result interpretation
+- Feature importance analysis using Random Forest and SHAP

+My work focused on developing a complementary modeling approach that combined Random Forest for capturing non-linear correlations and variable importance with Gaussian Process models for spatial correlation and uncertainty quantification.
+I also conducted a comprehensive exploratory data analysis to identify key patterns and relationships in the data before modeling.

 ## References